mai0li/LigaCryptoBouncer/README.md

 ## Future Features

 - ⬜ Add support for retrieving channel member details
-- ⬜ Implement pagination for listing membership levels
-- ⬜ Improve error handling and logging
-- ⬜ Add support for retrieving channel member details
+- ⬜ Distinguish members according to their member tier
-- ⬜ Implement pagination for listing membership levels
+- ⬜ Retrieving Telegram group members
+- ⬜ Associating Telegram group members according to their Youtube IDs
+- ⬜ For now, exporting a list of Telegram members that _should_ be purged in sheet format
+- ⬜ In a near future, exporting membership list extraction onto a SQLite db so it can be compared in a sorta incremental routine

 ## Setup